irina-andrei/docker/README.md

 ![AltText](Images/22.png)

-2. Make sure there are no other containers running:
+2. We can make sure there are no other containers running:

 ```shell
 docker ps